servicecatalog/oscm-dockerbuild/README.md

 For example, if you want to use the VMware service controller, you need to export the vSphere certificate in PEM format, and copy it to the `/docker/config/certs` directory.
 Since the VMware service controller is running in the `oscm-app` container, a restart of this container is required. -->

 # Import local shell scripts for oscm-app-shell component
-oscm-app-shell component gives the user possibility to execute its own shell scripts when managing the subscriptions.
-These scripts can be defined in marketable service parameters an then referenced as a script located either inside or outside (e.g.external url) the docker host machine.
+Oscm-app-shell component gives the user possibility to execute its own shell scripts when managing the subscriptions.

+These scripts can be defined in marketable service parameters an then referenced as a script located either inside or outside (e.g. external url) the docker host machine.
 To reference the script inside the docker host machine:

 * put it to `/docker/config/oscm-app/scripts` directory on your Docker host
 * define proper service parameter which must include only the script filename (without any path specified e.g. sample.sh)